The Grammar of Grief

 Essayist — Berlin

 Clara Voss writes personal essays and lyric criticism on language, loss, and what the examined life actually costs.
-Her debut collection, The Grammar of Grief, was published in 2025 to wide critical attention.
-She holds a doctorate in comparative literature from Yale.
+Her work moves between close reading and lived experience, with particular attention to memory and translation.
 She lives in Berlin.

 When language fails us in loss, we reach for something else.
 A personal essay on the limits of words and what lies beyond them.